Meet just some of our qualified and experienced English Language teachers

-Mr Houghton is a personable teacher who effortlessly builds a great rapport with his students.
-He specialises in teaching Academic English and also Business English, which he characterises with his creative and interactive lessons.
-CELTA certified in 1998 Mr Houghton has 15 years of TEFL experience and has mastered his teaching skills to perfection.
+Mrs Houghton is a personable teacher who effortlessly builds a great rapport with her students.
+She specialises in teaching Academic English and also Business English, which she characterises with her creative and interactive lessons.
+CELTA certified in 2014 Mrs Houghton has 5 years of TEFL experience and has mastered her teaching skills to perfection.

-He has taught in various countries in Europe, such as Germany, France and Spain.
-There he has worked with both young and adult learners at private language schools.
-He holds a BA in English and a Masters in Linguistics.
-Mr Houghton previously taught at a renowned primary school in Somerset.
+She has taught in various countries in Europe, such as Germany, France and Spain.
+There she has worked with both young and adult learners at private language schools.
+She holds a BA in English and a Masters in Linguistics.
+Mrs Houghton previously taught at a renowned primary school in Somerset.

 Favourite English word – incandescent - [ ɪn.kænˈdes.ənt ] - adjective – producing a bright light from a heated filament or other part - an incandescent lamp.

 Mr Richards began his TEFL career in 2000 when he gained his CELTA qualification.
 He started privately tutoring English to international students at their homestay accommodation and for a number of language schools in Devon.
 He also tutored children and teenagers in writing and literary skills for general school purposes as well as for exams such as the 11+ and common entrance.

 While working with us he has gained significant experience preparing students for Cambridge (IELTS, FCE, CAE, CPE) and TOEFL exams.
 Mr Richards holds a BA in English Literature and a Masters in Creative Writing.
 In his spare time he writes childrens books.